Don’t see a question below? Fire us an email (please no buddy passes) HERE

 Sure thing – rain or shine, we’ll still grind :).
 If the weather is dangerous or extremely bad we’ll send out a email notifying of the cancellation + look at a make-up date.

 Great question – we ask families and players to buy training sessions in the market they currently live in or plan to be in.
 If a player is traveling throughout the year and wants to drop in to a new market and/or training session, we welcome it.
 Welcome to a new hood!

 - We would recommend either going to a local lacrosse store where they specialize in stringing OR try Ustring HERE

 - We recommend a mid-level pocket so the ball has less of a distance to travel from the ground to the pocket.
 Every elite player has a specific pocket location preference – and that’s fine – but we’ve seen mid-level pockets benefitting a player w/ regards to ground balls.

-All-American Recruiting (AARecruiting or AAR) is a platform of All-American Faceoff (AAFO) student-athletes, based on a geographic area, organized by graduation year; displaying a list of recruits we’ve worked with.
+All-American Recruiting (AAR or #AARecruiting) is a platform of All-American Faceoff (AAFO) student-athletes, based on a geographic area, organized by graduation year; displaying a list of recruits we’ve worked with for College Coaches to view.
 Check out AAR HERE.